ziolko/wdio/README.md

  With this library you can write tests in a synchronous manner while still using your favourite test runner.

  To preview how this library makes your life easier in IDE like IntelliJ IDEA or Webstorm watch [this video](https://www.youtube.com/watch?v=T3Oq4lpCGTs).

-### Shameless cross-selling
- I've recently created a free npm package improving terminal experience for developers.
-It's called `howto-cli` and you can check it out [here](https://goo.gl/hktDvC) :wink:

 # Usage
 ```javascript